COVID-19 Vaccinations & Testing

 Do I still need to wear a mask and social distance if I have been vaccinated?

-Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal or local law.
+To reduce their risk of becoming infected with the Delta variant and potentially spreading it to others, CDC guidelines recommend that fully vaccinated people wear a mask in public indoor settings if they are in an area of substantial or high transmission.
 Private businesses are allowed to implement their own mask requirements.
 Progressive Community Health Centers continues to require mask wearing at all of its facilities in accordance with recommended CDC guidelines in healthcare environments.

 How much does the vaccine cost?